Video quality: Other approaches

-The majority of them can be grouped into compression artifacts

 Subjective video quality

 The main goal of many-objective video quality metrics is to automatically estimate the average user's (viewer's) opinion on the quality of a video processed by a system.
 Procedures for subjective video quality measurements are described in ITU-R recommendation BT.500 and ITU-T recommendation P.910.
 In such tests, video sequences are shown to a group of viewers.
 The viewers' opinion is recorded and averaged into the mean opinion score to evaluate the quality of each video sequence.
 However, the testing procedure may vary depending on what kind of system is tested.